 In 1995 the Municipality adopted the Maitland Heritage Conservation District Plan and By-law.
 The Plan expresses the intentions of the East Hants Municipal Council with respect to conservation of the historic and architectural value of buildings and structures and their setting in a portion of Maitland.
 The Heritage Conservation District By-law was adopted in conjunction with the Plan and contains specific regulations, design guidelines and administrative procedures through which the policies of the Plan are implemented.

-This new program, introduced in 2016, allows owners of Municipally Registered Heritage Properties and properties located within the Maitland Heritage Conservation District to apply for a grant for work to a municipally registered heritage property.
+This program, introduced in 2016, allows owners of Municipally Registered Heritage Properties and properties located within the Maitland Heritage Conservation District to apply for a grant for work to the exterior of a heritage property and work to that is necessary to ensure the long term viability of a structure.

 The Government of Nova Scotia is actively involved in the promotion and protection of our Province’s heritage.
 Provincial Heritage Property Program staff support the administration of the Heritage Property Act, coordinate provincial heritage registrations, advise on the conservation of registered heritage properties, administer the grants offered to owners of registered heritage properties, and support municipal heritage property programs.
 For more information on provincial heritage programs, please go to the Government of Nova Scotia Heritage Website.